Laplacian Convolutional Representation for Traffic Time Series Imputation: Methodology

-where $\Phi(i)$ is a set of adjacent nodes of $x_i$ in the graph.
-The temporal regularization calculates how values of $\boldsymbol{x}$ differ from their adjacent values, and can thus be used as a measure/regularization of local temporal smoothness.
-According to the definitions of Laplacian kernel and circulant matrix (see Eq.~\eqref{circulant_matrix}) and the relationship between circular convolution and circulant matrix (see Eq.~\eqref{convolution_over_circulant_matrix}), we have
+Typically, the temporal regularization calculates how values of $\boldsymbol{x}$ differ from their adjacent values, and can thus be used as a regularization of local temporal smoothness.
+According to the definitions of Laplacian kernel and circulant matrix and the relationship between circular convolution and circulant matrix, we declare the following form:

-In what follows, we utilize the Convolution Theorem (see Theorem~\ref{convolution_theorem}) to reformulate the temporal regularization in the frequency domain.
+where $\|\cdot\|_2$ denotes the $\ell_2$-norm of a vector.
+As can be seen, the Laplacian kernel can represent the graphical relationship in the Laplacian matrix, showing no need for constructing the Laplacian matrix anymore.
+The setting of the degree $2\tau$ depends on the strength of local dependencies and the missing data scenarios (e.g., missing rate).

+\begin{remark} Definition~\ref{laplacian_kernel_def} allows one to obtain a more flexible design of the kernel $\boldsymbol{\ell}$.
+For example, if we introduce a directed Laplacian kernel in the form of random walk \cite{xiong2010temporal, cai2010graph} (i.e., $\boldsymbol{\ell}=(1,0,\cdots,0,-1)^\top\in\mathbb{R}^{T}$), then the temporal regularization is equivalent to the QV regularization, namely,